Morpeth dog walks again after being paralysed

 - Published

-A dog that was completely paralysed after a mysterious accident is "back to his old self", eight months after undergoing a rare surgery.
+A dog that was completely paralysed after a mysterious accident is "back to his old self", eight months after undergoing rare surgery.

 Danielle MacGill, from Morpeth, Northumberland, had been walking her lurcher Dexter in August when he went missing, prompting a near-two hour search.